Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

 for the model is not strictly defined as in Dataset case.
 We define ``fit`` and ``predict``.
 ``BasicModel`` will handle everything else for us - like saving and loading for example.

+We can create and fit the model now using the dataset from the Pipelines step.

 .. code-block:: python

+    from sklearn.linear_model import LogisticRegression
     from cascade.models import BasicModel